readysteady/month/README.md

 =====

-A little library for working with months.
+A little Ruby library for working with months.

 Installation